krish-do-goldenowl/mobile-intern-assignment/README.md

 [Live Demo](https://gshoes.vercel.app)

 # Requirements
+**PLEASE pay the hard effort for testing, we will ignore all projects that has bugs**

 Your application should have at least features in [Must have](#must-have), things in [Nice to have](#nice-to-have) is optional (but yeah, it's attractive if you have).
+- Flutter:
+  + Use Provider/Bloc/GetX/riverpod for state management
+  + Bonus: animation, cache, Bloc
+- Kotlin: Updating
+- Swift: Updating

 ### Must have: